jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/01 - Seeing the Person at Work.md

 Promises aren’t the enemy; it’s the delivery and the follow-through.
 Can you confidently stand behind what you have just promised?
 Is it a real possibility or is it wishful thinking?
 You know which one it is; don’t lie to yourself, and certainly don’t lie to the candidate.

+---

 <!-- Source: I Think It’s Love: Planning for More Than an Emotional Organizational Connection During Hiring | 2023-04-04 17:07:09 | https://blog.humareso.com/ithinkitslove | ithinkitslove -->
-!Humareso Blog Posts-15-LoveI had the chance to watch a rerun of The Love Boat recently.
-Yes, Pluto TV and I are good friends.
-I get to watch lots of old programming (The Price is Right – The Barker Years is a particular treat), and I often have an episode with the Pacific Princess playing on a Sunday afternoon while I prep for the week ahead.
+and I often have an episode with the Pacific Princess playing on a Sunday afternoon while I prep for the week ahead.
 The guest stars are absolutely amazing.
 Don’t scoff.
 Take a peek at the long list of A-listers that rubbed elbows with the D-Listers.
 On this particular episode, Eddie Mekka played a high school friend of “Julie, Your Cruise Director” (it’s a requirement to say it together) who, within 30 seconds of being on the ship, sees the love of his life.
 He didn’t speak to her.
 He hadn’t heard her voice.
 He just saw her from afar and decided that she was “the one.”
 And, of course, in true Love Boat fashion, that three-day cruise, after some fumbling and lying, proved his wish to be granted.
 He and Audrey Landers left the boat with plans to marry.
 See?
 Easy.

 It got me thinking about how we approach career opportunities in a similar fashion.
 We look to fall in love and to do so quickly.